Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 The removal of each layer is done separately and typically requires three or more separate processing stages.
 Initially, processing the “wet-hulled” coffee up to now has been almost identical to the wet method.

-This is where the differences become clear.
+This is where the differences become apparent.

 The beans are then left in the sun to dry and stored in bags during the night to help with the fermentation until they have roughly 12-13% moisture content.